rathrio/punch/README.md

 ### Adding blocks

-What are blocks?
-A block is a time span with a start time and an end time (duh!) and you can add them to the current day like this:
+A block is a time span with a start and an end time and you can add them to the current day like this:

 ```
 $ punch 08:00-12:30